Krukov/cashews/Readme.md

 ### Basic API

-There are few basic methods to work with cache:
+There are a few basic methods to work with cache:

 ```python
 from cashews import cache